aerocyber/sitemarker/README.md

 ### Experimental Crypto addresses

-Note that accepting crypto is purely on ATM experimental basis.
+Note that accepting crypto is purely on an experimental basis.
 No guarantee that they will be accepted forever.

 Monero: 449w7ivAZ4CB9xG1hxCroqSXrhvPDziJ4NzZ6SHcnvry9EiRFHHaqcFFbhQ1634VCCMcZUQFNRmH3go49aAKeLDC8HdDwcY